drvinceknight/Nashpy/docs/tutorial/index.rst

 The string representation of the game also contains some information.
 For example, it is also showing the matrix that corresponds to the utility of the column player.
-In this case that is just :math:`-A` but that does not always have to be the case.
+In this case that is :math:`-A` but that does not always have to be the case.

 We can in fact pass a pair of matrices to the game class to create the same